centmeteenvin/ProjectCraft/README.md

-Certainly!
-Here's the plain text version of the README:

----

 # ProjectCraft

 ProjectCraft is a web-based project planner and management tool built with Flutter and Firebase.
 It provides a user-friendly interface for organizing and tracking project tasks, deadlines, and team collaboration.
 Whether you are a solo entrepreneur, a small team, or a larger organization, ProjectCraft empowers you to streamline your project management process and achieve your goals efficiently.